Neville A. Stanton

-Neville A. Stanton is a British Professor of Human Factors and Ergonomics at the University of Southampton.
-Prof Stanton is a Chartered Engineer (C.Eng), Chartered Psychologist (C.Psychol) and Chartered Ergonomist (C.ErgHF).
-He has written and edited over forty books and over three hundred peer-reviewed journal papers on applications of the subject.
-Stanton is a Fellow of the British Psychological Society, a Fellow of The Institute of Ergonomics and Human Factors and a member of the Institution of Engineering and Technology.
+Neville A. Stanton is a British Professor Emeritus of Human Factors in Transport within Engineering and Physical Sciences at the University of Southampton.
+He is a Chartered Engineer (C.Eng), Chartered Psychologist (C.Psychol) and Chartered Ergonomist (C.CIEHF) and has written and edited over 60 books and over 400 peer-reviewed journal papers on applications of the subject.

+Stanton is a Fellow of the British Psychological Society, a Fellow of the Chartered Institute of Ergonomics and Human Factors and a member of the Institution of Engineering and Technology.
 He has been published in academic journals including Nature.
 He has also helped organisations design new human-machine interfaces, such as the Adaptive Cruise Control system for Jaguar Cars.

 Other work includes assessment of human reliability in high risk systems, evaluation of control room interfaces, layouts, work design, social organisation and environment, and product design.
-He teaches courses on Human Factors methods, User Centred Design and Usability.
+He teaches courses on human factors methods, User Centred Design and Usability.
 His research interests include situation awareness, task analysis, cognitive work analysis, human error, socio-technical systems, naturalistic decision making and human reactions in emergencies.

-Prof Stanton has been an expert witness for transport related collisions and offers expert advice to high reliability organisations.
+Stanton has been an expert witness for transport related collisions and offers expert advice to high reliability organisations.